This section is an excerpt from an article written by Dr. Kugler:

 In an eye with astigmatism light rays do not focus on a single point in all meridians.
 Variations in the curvature of the cornea or lens in perpendicular meridians cause incoming parallel light rays to be focused into different focal points.
 An astigmatic eye may be classified by the orientation of these meridians.
 If such meridians are not perpendicular to each other, or other irregularities in the optical system create additional focal points, the eye is said to have irregular astigmatism.
 Irregular astigmatism often causes high order aberrations which lead to decreased visual quality.[3-5]

 A normal cornea is a monofocal refracting structure meaning that it focuses light from a single distance.
 The crystalline lens, however, can change its refractive power.
-Accomodation is the ability of the lens to increase its refractive power in order to see at near.
+Accommodation is the ability of the lens to increase its refractive power in order to see at near.
 Presbyopia is an age related decrease in accommodative amplitude of the lens.
 Adolescents are able to accommodate 12-15 diopters, whereas adults age 40-50 are able to accommodate 4-8 diopters.
 After age 50 accommodation decreases to less than 2 diopters.
 [6]

 Principles of laser surgical correction of refractive error: